 Rumor has it that this Remington iron is hard to get your hands on because of a strong demand for it.
 Los Angeles-based celebrity hairstylist Clay Hawkins swears by its double barrel iron.
 It heats up to 350 degrees in just 30 seconds and creates the perfect “S” waves in an instant.
 If you love the double-barrel but can’t get find version, Remington released a similar model named the CI606NA Auto Curl.
 Though this tool is a little more pricey than our preferred version, it is still under $100!

 We want to hear what hair tools you swear by!
-Let us know by commenting below, or show us your go-to hairstyles by tagging us on Instagram @Faviana or on Twitter @FavianaNY.
+Let us know by commenting below, or show us your go-to hairstyles with your beautiful prom dresses by tagging us on Instagram @Faviana or on Twitter @FavianaNY.
 We may even repost your picture!
 Also, don’t forget to follow our Snapchat @Faviana_NY and subscribe to our Youtube channel for fun vlogs!

 Written by Amanda Ferruzza